Accessible Public Event Checklist

 Restrooms at the Building or Site

 Accessible restrooms must be provided at any meeting site.
-Where portable toilets are provided for the general public, for every bank of toilets at least 5% (10% recommended) shall be ADA compliant.
+Where portable toilets are provided for the general public, for every cluster of toilets at least 5% (10% recommended) shall be ADA compliant.

 Other Building Features

 When drinking fountains are provided, they shall be accessible.

 When telephones are provided, they should be accessible.

 Seating and Tables at the Event

 Always maintain a 36” minimum circulation aisle around tables and seating rows.
 48” is preferred and for large seating arrangements, maintain 60” clear down the main aisles

 When seating is provided, a minimum of 5% must be wheelchair accessible & include up to 3 companion seats adjacent.
 Wherever possible, accessible seats must be dispersed at the front middle and back throughout the venue.

 When the event includes either captioning or sign language interpretation for people who are Deaf or hard of hearing, be sure to reserve seating near the interpreters so that attendees may see the interpreter/captioning, or lip read.